Q. How do I enter the military after college?

-A. If you are considering the military, your first stop should be the Monmouth University Career Services.
+A. If you are considering the military, your first stop should be the Monmouth University Career Development.
 The staff can put you in touch with a recruiter who will answer all your questions about a successful career in the military.
 You also might want to discuss your future long-term goals with the placement staff to determine if military service will help you to better realize your ultimate professional objectives.

 Q. How will the military help me to pay for my education while at Monmouth?

 A. As noted above, each branch of the service has various tuition assistance programs and scholarships you may qualify for while at Monmouth, which will help pay your tuition, fees, and other expenses.

 Q. I just completed my military service.
 How can I use the GI Bill at Monmouth?

 A. If you are a veteran coming to Monmouth for your degree after your service, some of your college expenses can be covered under the G.I.
 Bill, as determined by the Veterans Administration (VA).You must submit required paperwork to the VA in order to qualify for this benefit.
 More information about the GI Bill can be obtained from your local Veterans Administration office.
 For information about using your VA benefits at Monmouth University, please contact the Office of Veteran Services.